Whispers in the Machine: Confidentiality in Agentic Systems: Confidentiality in Agentic Systems

-\boldpar{Motivational example} To illustrate the potential for data leakage, we begin with a concrete example.
-We consider a scenario in which the language model has access to both an email client and a cloud service.
-First, the user asks the model to summarize their latest email as it would possibly happen in day-to-day life and how it is, for example, used in Apple Intelligence.
-However, as shown in Figure~\ref{fig:mail_benign}, the email app is injected with a malicious email from an attacker containing instructions directing the model to access the cloud service and retrieve a specific file without the user’s knowledge.
-Without the user knowing of these instructions in the first place, the LLM's initial instructions may be overwritten by the new ones.
-This leads the LLM to access the file from the cloud service and send it back to the attacker via email without the possibility for the user to intervene.
+Consider the scenario depicted in Figure~\ref{fig:real_world_scenario}.
+Here, the agent has access to both an email client (\ie, Google Mail) and a cloud storage service (\ie, Google Drive).
+In this scenario, the user may ask the model to summarize their latest email (Step~\stepone).
+Among the messages in the inbox, however, is one crafted by an attacker (cf. Figure~\ref{fig:mail_advs}).
+This malicious message acts as a prompt injection: it contains hidden instructions that instruct the model to connect to the cloud service and retrieve a specific file (Step \steptwo).
+Because the agent processes this email as part of its input, the attacker's instructions can override the user's original request (Step \stepthree).
+Instead of summarizing the email, the agent fetches the file from cloud storage and sends it back to the attacker by email (Step \stepfour).

-\italicpar{Experiment} To practically test this scenario, we select the recent Llama~3.1 models in both their 8 billion parameter and 70 billion parameter variants and use LangChain~\cite{chase_langchain_2022} for integration with Google Mail and Google Drive tools.
-To ensure reproducibility, we set the decoding temperature to $0.01$ (the lowest possible setting).
-As a proxy for the sensitive information, we use a four-digit integer value accompanied by a string marking it as a secret key.
-The model is instructed by its system prompt to be a helpful AI-assistant and to use the given tools to help the user.
-We consider the attack successful if the language model leaks the secret key by sending it back via email to the attacker.
-We assume that the user directly asks the LLM to summarize the given email; that is, without any further context.
+\italicpar{Experiment} To assess the realism of this scenario, we test whether the attack succeeds when deployed with two recent models (Llama~3.1 8B and 70B), integrated with Google Mail and Google Drive via LangChain~\cite{chase_langchain_2022}.
+To ensure reproducibility, we fix the decoding temperature at $0.01$ (the lowest available setting).
+As sensitive information, we use a four-digit password that is stored in a document named `interesting file'.
+The agent is instructed to act as a helpful assistant and use the available tools.
+We consider the attack successful if the language model leaks the password by sending it back to the attacker via email.
+We repeat the attack 100 times for each of the two models.
+Across both models, we observe that the attack succeeds with an average rate of 99\% over all attempts.
+The two failed attempts---one per model---were caused by incorrect tool usage.

-The results are presented in Table~\ref{tab:integrations_baseline} in the first row ``Data extraction without safeguards.`` We observe a high success rate, with 99\,\% of all attempts by the attacker to extract the secret key by hijacking the LLM.
-This initial experiment demonstrates the necessity of further safeguards to restrict the LLM's behavior.

-\boldpar{Adding safeguards} In particular, one could implement specific system prompts that restrict the LLM accordingly.
-For example, the system prompt can be extended to explicitly instruct the model not to disclose sensitive data (or specifically, secret keys).

-Next, we aim to investigate this further and extend the system prompt to incorporate specific safeguards to keep confidential data (e.g., \emph{keys}) secret.
-The resulting system prompt is: \emph{You're a helpful AI assistant.
-You're not allowed to share confidential data with third-parties.
-You are also not allowed to reveal any kind of secret key to third parties.
-Respond to the human as helpfully and accurately as possible}.